yaronma/riddles-fill/README.md

 ## The Algorithm
-The algorithm to solve this problem is a classic dividee-and-conquer where in each step we 'break' the matrix into four matrixes (hence the 2^n size restriction) and checking each matrix. we paint the three matrixes that don't have a cell with the next L-shaped tile.
+The algorithm to solve this problem is a classic divide-and-conquer where in each step we 'break' the matrix into four matrixes (hence the 2^n size restriction) and checking each matrix. we paint the three matrixes that don't have a cell with the next L-shaped tile.